Vjecni/cube/README.md

 ## **Thriving Game Communities**

-Just4Fans empowers individual game communities to flourish.
+CubeX empowers individual game communities to flourish.
 Create dedicated spaces for your favorite titles, complete with:

 * **Customizable Rules:** Establish your own community guidelines to foster a healthy and inclusive environment.
 * **Targeted Advertising:** Promote your community to attract new members who share your passion.